Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 View of dwellings in Montezuma Castle in Sedona

-Montezuma Castle is an incredible peek into Arizona history
+Montezuma Castle is an incredible peek into Arizona’s history

 Montezuma Castle National Monument contains the remnants of incredible dwellings built into the cliffs by the Sinagua people sometime between AD 1100 and 1400.
-The structures have been well preserved and offer an incredible opportunity to glimpse into the past of the region.
+The structures have been well preserved and offer an incredible glimpse of the region’s cultural past.

-The national park lies about 45 minutes outside of Sedona – a drive that’s well worth it to see such a unique example of history.
+The national park lies about 45 minutes southwest of Sedona – a drive that’s well worth it to see such a unique example of history.

 Bell Rock